kamillionlabs/hateoflux-documentation/docs/core-concepts/representation-model.md

 ### Name of a Resource

 HATEOAS is ultimately used to send documents. hateoflux relies on Jackson for serialization, meaning that fields are named the same way they are in Java or as they are annotated with `@JsonProperty`.
-While main resources, when serialized, only include the member variables of a DTO, embedded resources also specify the resource's name.
+While main resources, when serialized, only include the member variables of the resource, embedded resources also specify the resource's name.

 In Spring's HATEOAS, by default, the name of an embedded resource, or a list of them, is simply the name of the class for a single resource or the name with an additional "s" appended at the end.
-While this works fine for a resource called `Book`, which would become `book` and `books` for a list, it is less ideal when the DTO is properly named, as it would serialize into `bookDTO` and `bookDTOs`.
+While this works fine for a resource called `Book`, which would become `book` and `books` for a list, it is less ideal when we use e.g. suffixes like "DTO", as it would serialize into `bookDTO` and `bookDTOs`.
 Spring's HATEOAS defines the annotation `@Relation` for this purpose, which specifies the name of a class during serialization.

 hateoflux adopts the same annotation with the same name and meaning.
 Therefore, it is sufficient to annotate a resource class with `@Relation` while specifying the name of the class during serialization.